theabdullahalam/theabdullahalam.com-static/posts/Quotes.md

 layout: post
 permalink: "/post/{{ title | slugify }}/"
 ---

+A collections of quotes, plucked from many different sources.
+Some of these match my own opinions.
+Some of these go completely against.
+Some of these aren't even opinions - just dialogues or passages or sentences that stuck out to me.
+In effect, this is a living scrapbook of amusing compositions of words.

 > Within the 'symphony of voices,' Kepler believed that the speed of
 > each planet corresponds to certain notes in the Latinate musical scale
 > popular in his day - do, re, mi, fa, sol, la, ti, do.
 He claimed that